Primary Progressive Aphasia

-Time Since Diagnosis: 3 years
+Time since diagnosis: 3 years

-Assessment: Everyone with Primary Progressive Aphasia will present differently.
-There are three general classifications of PPA, and this client didn’t fit into any of them.
+Primary Progressive Aphasia (PPA) will present differently in each person.
+While there are three general classifications of PPA, John didn’t fit into any of them.
 He could not understand spoken language, but he could understand gestures and moderately complex written information.
 His speech was fluent, but he frequently inserted "a there's" at the end of words or within a sentence.
 He wasn't aware he was doing this.
-Since he couldn’t understand spoken language, he had a very difficult time understanding directions or the purpose of a task.
-He couldn’t accurately repeat to increase his learning.
-He wrote in sentences, but this was also interspersed with “there’s” and minimal grammatical errors.
-Reading, writing and overall processing were slowed.
+His family had a difficult time communicating with him about anything.
+His dream was to write a book for his company.

 Using some WAB-R subtests

 - Used no strategies to help himself — no awareness of his speech problems